 In addition to its Kansas City headquarters, Frontier Wealth Management has seven additional offices located throughout the country.

 Frontier Wealth Management uses the principles of asset allocation and modern portfolio theory, which emphasizes maximizing returns while minimizing risk, to create customized portfolios that are tailored to each individual client’s needs.
 When creating a diversified portfolio, the firm takes each client’s objectives into account, making adjustments for factors, such as the need for investment income, tax efficiency and risk appetite.

 In addition to traditional investments, such as stocks, bonds and funds, Frontier Wealth Management may also recommend that clients invest in alternative investments, such as private equity funds, hedge funds, venture funds or structured products.

-In addition to its headquarters in Kansas City, American Century Investments Private Client Group has another Kansas City location, as well as offices in Leawood, Kansas, and Mountain View, Calif.
+In addition to its headquarters in Kansas City, American Century Investments Private Client Group has another Kansas City location, as well as an office in Leawood, Kan.